JackStouffer/Flask-Foundation/README.md

 test        run all your tests using nose
 ```

-If you are ever confused about what each command does, take a look at the makefile, it is very strait forward.
+If you are ever confused about what each command does, take a look at the makefile, it is very straight forward.

-So to setup the dev environment, lets type "make env".
+So to setup the dev environment, let's type "make env".
 This will install virtualenv if you don't have it and setup a local python instance.
 Then it installs all of the needed libs from the requirements.txt file.
 Now we have our setup with all of the needed 3rd party libs.

 Tests are done through nose, and reside in the tests directory.
 To run the tests, just type "make test".